 1. CANCUN`S BEAUTIFUL BEACHES

-Cancun is a holiday destination popular for its beautiful beaches with stunning views over the crystal clear waters.
-Most of Cancun`s hotels are built with direct access to the beaches.
+Cancun is a holiday destination famous for its beautiful beaches with stunning views over the crystal clear waters.
+Most of Cancun`s hotels have direct access to the beaches.

 Other public beaches: Playa Tortuga, Playa Ballenas or Playa Marlin.

 Helpful Tip: You can get to all the above beaches with the local bus R1.

 Aside from the many all-inclusive resorts on the ocean with pools, water sports such as snorkelling, jet-skiing, there is still plenty to do throughout the Hotel Zone of Cancun.